 Advising and Student Services

 Students who want to experience work opportunities while in school are encouraged to take their learning beyond the classroom through internships.
 For-credit internships typically carry one to three hours of credit.
-To earn academic credit, students should identify a Bloch School faculty member qualified and willing to supervise an internship, complete an internship form available on the Bloch School Web site at http://bloch.umkc.edu/students/student-services/forms.aspx and enroll in an approved internship course.
-Interested students should contact the Bloch Career Services for internship opportunities.
+To earn academic credit, students should identify a Bloch School faculty member qualified and willing to supervise an internship, complete an internship form available on the Bloch School Web site at https://bloch.umkc.edu/students/policies-and-forms/ and enroll in an approved internship course.
+Interested students should contact the Bloch Career Center for internship opportunities.
 International students must also apply through the International Student Affairs Office to receive approval to work off campus.

 International Study Abroad